Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 > Publishers SHOULD NOT deliver activities to actor's inbox if movedTo property is present.

-We would add the following behavioral expectations:
+We add the following behavioral expectations:

 * Publishers SHOULD attempt to resolve the `movedTo` property to find out if it contains an inbox property.
   * If an inbox is found, publishers SHOULD apply security, privacy, and federation policies on the domain at which it is hosted before taking any further action.